ChristianGracia/Bash-Script-Generator/README.md

 You can read dependencies from a file like requirements.txt for Python or package.json for JavaScript/TypeScript.

-This is still in development so this package's main use is to generate very long scripts using hardcoded objects or arrays in index.js or using a file like requirements.txt to generate a long chain of pip installs.
+This is still in development so this package's main use is to generate very long scripts using hardcoded objects or arrays in index.js, using a file like requirements.txt to generate a long chain of pip installs or package.json for npm installs (regular dependencies and dev)

 **I made this from scratch in a couple hours so this is very Work in Progress and a lot of features to be implemented**